 Co-Founder, Poetry Editor, Social Media Manager

 Sonya Lara served as the Associate Fiction Editor for The Madison Review at the University of Wisconsin-Madison where she received her BA in English-Creative Writing.
 Currently, she is the Co-Founder, Poetry Editor, and Social Media Manager for Rare Byrd Review, an Editor-at-Large for Cleaver Magazine, the Managing Editor for The Minnesota Review, and an MFA poetry candidate at Virginia Tech.
-Her work has appeared in Prairie Voices, Wisconsin’s Best Emerging Poets: An Anthology, Trestle Ties, Heavy Feather Review, and ENTROPY.
+Her work has appeared or is forthcoming in Prairie Voices, Wisconsin’s Best Emerging Poets: An Anthology, Trestle Ties, Heavy Feather Review, ENTROPY, Homology Lit, and AGNI.

 For more information, visit: http://www.sonyalara.com